|

 and who receive their webs from agents employed by the manufacturers of Cupar Angus, Blairgowrie, Newburgh, and other places.

-1843 that were members of the United Secession Church, as baptismal records for his children cannot be found on the IGI
+members of the United Secession Church, as baptismal records for his children cannot be found on the IGI site, which only

 supported by the Dissenters, who are numerous in that part of the parish.

-with her husband noted as a linen Handloom weaver, aged 59, and also from Little Dunkeld.
-Also in the house were children
+husband noted as a linen Handloom weaver, aged 59, and also from Little Dunkeld.
+Also in the house were children James,

 Ann's husband Alexander died at Airntully on January 11th 1871 at the age of 78.
 His death certificate